pommevilla/calc_mcn/readme.md

 *In progress*

-Full details of the algorithm are in *Section 4: Appendix* of the paper [Wirtinger systems of generators of knot groups][wirtpaper].
+Full details of the algorithm are in *Section 4: Appendix* of the paper [Wirtinger systems of generators of knot groups][wirtpaper] that I wrote in collaboration with Ryan Blair, Alexandra Kjuchukova, and Roman Velazquez.

 ## Usage